raspberrypilearning/comic-character/en/step_5.md

-## Edit the summary content
+## Change the summary content

-In this step, you will allow users to edit their form choices using a `<button>` element.
+In this step, you will allow users to change their form choices.

-<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step5" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>
+<iframe src="https://staging-editor.raspberrypi.org/en/embed/viewer/comic-character-step5" width="100%" height="800" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen> </iframe>

+### Add the changeSummary() function

+You need a function that shows the form and hides the summary when the user clicks an Edit button.

 --- task ---

 Open `script.js`.

-Write a function `changeSummary()`.

---- code ---
----
-language: js
-filename: script.js
-line_numbers: true
-line_number_start: 26
-line_highlights: 27-29
----
-     // Function to edit form content
+Find the comment `// Function to edit form content`
-    function changeSummary() {

-}

---- /code ---

---- /task ---

-The purpose of your function is to show the form and the hide the summary when the users click on a button.

---- task ---

-Add the `.style.display` property to change your "characterDetails" constant back to `flex;`.
-Add the `.style.display` property to change your "summary" constant back to `none;`.
+Add the function `changeSummary()`

+In your function:
++ Set the value of the `display` property of the character details `<section>` to `flex`
++ Set the value of the `display` property of the summary `<section>` to `none`

 --- code ---
 ---